jumeneguete/mywallet-back-end/README.md

 ```bash
 npm run dev
 ```
 7. Congrats!
-App is runnig and you can test it using some API Client or together with the front-end applications.
+App is runnig and you can test it using some API Client or together with the <a href="https://github.com/jumeneguete/mywallet-front-end" target="_blank">front-end application</a>.